Terms of Report

 1.1 The purpose of this inspection is to examine, insofar as is reasonably practicable, the specific areas noted in the quotation.

-1.2 This is not a general property survey or comprehensive structural assessment.
+1.2 This is not a general property survey or comprehensive structural assessment of areas not listed.
 The inspection and resulting report are confined solely to the areas of concern noted in the quotation and observable at the time of inspection.

 1.3 The report provides professional opinion based on a purely visual, non-invasive inspection.
 It does not purport to identify every defect or deficiency within the property, nor does it constitute a specification for remedial works.
 Any remedial or design works should be undertaken and certified by a suitably qualified and registered Engineer.

-1.4 When diagnosing the cause of a specific issue/proposing a broad remedy, it is done on a likelihood basis.
-For example, the issue is most likely caused by X for the following reasons ……
+1.5 When diagnosing the cause of a specific issue or proposing a broad remedy, it is done on a likelihood basis.
+For example, the issue is most likely caused by X for the following reasons.

-1.5 Note: if structural cracks/structural issues are noted, in general, it is not possible from one site visit to guarantee that such cracking/structural issues have ceased movement.
-Note, in general, it is not possible to guarantee that structural cracking/structural issues have stopped moving, or causes no issue unless the crack(s) are monitored over a period of time (approximately 1-2 years) and confirmed to be stopped moving by a registered engineer.
-This is not possible from one site visit, and is likely not possible during a pre-sale scenario.
+1.6 If structural cracks or structural issues are noted, in general, it is not possible from one site visit to guarantee that such cracking or structural issues have ceased movement.
+In general, it is not possible to guarantee that structural cracking or structural issues have stopped moving, or cause no issue, unless the crack(s) are monitored over a period of time (approximately 1–2 years) and confirmed to have stopped moving by a registered engineer.
+This is not possible from one site visit and is likely not possible during a pre-sale scenario.

-1.6 When proposing a remedy, this is a broad outline of suggested works.
+1.7 When proposing a remedy, this is a broad outline of suggested works only.
 Any remedial or design works should be undertaken and certified by a suitably qualified and registered Engineer.

-1.8 Professional Certification & Supervision Services (Separate Fee Applies)
+1.11 Professional Certification, Supervision, Design and Specification Services (Separate Fee Applies)

-Where you, or a lending institution requires additional services, such as engineer to provide ongoing supervision, issue interim certificates, and/or issue a Certificate of Compliance with Building Regulations and Planning Permission, etc., the Client acknowledges that this constitutes a separate professional service from this report and from the initial “Essential Works” letter (if requested).
+Where you, or a lending institution, require additional services, such as engineer supervision, interim certification, a Certificate of Compliance with Building Regulations and Planning Permission, or any other certification, the Client acknowledges that this constitutes a separate professional service from this report and from any initial “Essential Works” letter (if requested).

-Because these duties require additional workload outside of these terms, ongoing involvement, and professional liability exposure, etc., they fall outside the scope of a pre-purchase survey, which is a one-time visual inspection only.
+Because these duties require additional workload, ongoing involvement, and professional liability exposure, they fall outside the scope of a one-time visual inspection report.

-For these reasons, all specification, certification, supervision, or compliance-related work is subject to a separate written fee proposal and agreement, tailored to the extent, duration and complexity of the required works.
-We reserved the right not to provide a quotation for the same services.
+For these reasons, all specification, certification, supervision, compliance-related work, or related advisory services are subject to a separate written fee proposal and agreement.
+We reserve the right not to provide a quotation for such services.

-Where the survey identifies defects, such as, but not limited to; structural cracking, subsidence indicators, water ingress, roof defects, foundation concerns, or any issue requiring defined remedial action, the report may provide general, broad guidance only on possible repair approaches.
-These comments are intended solely to inform the Client of the potential nature of the issue and do not constitute a formal specification, engineered design, scope of works, or repair methodology.
+Where the survey identifies defects, such as, but not limited to, structural cracking, subsidence indicators, water ingress, roof defects, foundation concerns, or any issue requiring defined remedial action, the report may provide general and broad guidance only on possible repair approaches.
+These comments are intended solely to inform the Client of the potential nature of the issue and do not constitute a formal specification, engineered design, scope of works, repair methodology, or certification.

-If the Client, vendor, contractor, solicitor, lending institution, or any third party requests a formal written specification, including (but not limited to): detailed engineered repair design, structural calculations, sketches, or drawings, a defined scope or schedule of works for contractors, method statements, technical instructions on how works must be carried out, or post-works inspection reports or certification relating to the remedial works, the Client acknowledges that this is a separate professional service, entirely outside the scope of the report and outside the scope of any “Essential Works” confirmation letter.
+If the Client, vendor, contractor, solicitor, lending institution, or any third party requests a formal written specification, including but not limited to detailed engineered repair design, structural calculations, sketches, drawings, a defined scope or schedule of works for contractors, method statements, technical instructions on how works are to be carried out, post-works inspection reports, or certification relating to remedial works, the Client acknowledges that this is a separate professional service entirely outside the scope of this report and outside the scope of any “Essential Works” confirmation letter.

 Preparing such documentation requires additional investigation, design responsibility, specialist analysis, and the assumption of professional liability.
-For these reasons, all formal specifications, engineered designs, inspection of remedial works, or related certification are subject to a separate written fee proposal and agreement, which we may accept or decline to provide, at our discretion.
+For these reasons, all formal specifications, engineered designs, inspection of remedial works, permanent remedial design, future certification of completed works, or related certification are subject to a separate written fee proposal and agreement, which we may accept or decline to provide at our discretion.

 2. Nature and Limitations of Inspection